-When the database server is shut down and restarted or immediately after the cdr change onconfig command is used transaction data.
+When the database server is shut down and restarted or immediately after the cdr change onconfig command is used

+The CDR_QUEUEMEM configuration parameter specifies the maximum amount of memory that the send and receive queues use for transaction headers and for transaction data.
 The total size of the transaction headers and transaction data in a send or receive queue could be up to twice the size of that value of CDR_QUEUEMEM.
 If your logical logs are large, the Enterprise Replication reads a large amount of data into queues in memory.
 You can use CDR_QUEUEMEM to limit the amount of memory devoted to the queues.